 - Continue with light to moderate exercise as long as you can, for example pilates or swimming.

-- Wear compression garments regularly.
+- Wear Lipedema compression regularly.
 Many compression brands offer maternity ranges with expandable stomach panels.

 - Thigh-high compression garments should be worn during delivery, especially if the woman is having intravenous infusions or a caesarean.